Biafra: Military

 Roundel of the Biafran Air Force.

 New Nigerian newspaper page, 7 January 1970.
 End of the Nigerian civil war with Biafra.
 "Owerri is now captured.
 Ojukwu flees his enclave."
 Photographs of the military Obasanjo, Jallo, Bissala, Gowon.

 At the beginning of the war Biafra had 3,000 soldiers, but at the end of the war, the soldiers totalled 30,000.
 There was no official support for the Biafran Army by any other nation throughout the war, although arms were clandestinely acquired.
 Because of the lack of official support, the Biafrans manufactured many of their weapons locally.
 Europeans served in the Biafran cause; German-born Rolf Steiner was a lieutenant colonel assigned to the 4th Commando Brigade and Welshman Taffy Williams served as a Major until the very end of the conflict.
 A special guerrilla unit, the Biafran Organization of Freedom Fighters, was established, designed to emulate the insurrectionist guerrilla forces of the Viet Cong in the American – Vietnamese War, targeting Nigerian Federal Army supply lines and forcing them to shift forces to internal security efforts.

-The Biafrans managed to set up a small yet effective air force.
+The Biafrans managed to set up a small, yet effective air force.
 The BAF commander was Polish World War II ace Jan Zumbach.
-Early inventory included four World War II American bombers: two B-25 Mitchells, two B-26 Invaders (Douglas A-26) (one piloted by Zumbach), a converted Douglas DC-3 and one British de Havilland Dove.
+Early inventory included four World War II American bombers — two North American B-25 Mitchell bombers, two Douglas B-26 Invaders (Douglas A-26) (one piloted by Zumbach), a converted Douglas DC-3 and one British de Havilland Dove.
 In 1968 the Swedish pilot Carl Gustaf von Rosen suggested the MiniCOIN project to General Ojukwu.
 By early 1969, Biafra had assembled five MFI-9Bs in neighbouring Gabon, calling them the "Biafra Babies".
-They were painted in green camouflage and armed with two Matra Type 122 rocket pods, each being able to carry six 68 mm SNEB anti-armour rockets under each wing and had Swedish WW2 reflex sights from old FFVS J 22s.
+They were painted in green camouflage and armed with two Matra Type 122 rocket pods, each being able to carry six 68 mm SNEB anti-armour rockets under each wing and had Swedish World War II reflex sights from old FFVS J 22s.
 The six aeroplanes were flown by three Swedish pilots and three Biafran pilots.
 In September 1969, Biafra acquired four ex-French North American T-6 Texans (T-6G), which were flown to Biafra the following month, with another aircraft lost on the ferry flight.
 These aircraft flew missions until January 1970 and were flown by Portuguese ex-military pilots.

 Biafra also had a small improvised navy, but it never gained the success that their air force did.
-It was headquartered in Kidney Island, Port Harcourt, and commanded by Winifred Anuku.
+It was headquartered at Kidney Island, Port Harcourt, and commanded by Winifred Anuku.
 The Biafran Navy was made up of captured craft, converted tugs, and armour-reinforced civilian vessels armed with machine guns or captured 6-pounder guns.
 It mainly operated in the Niger River delta and along the Niger River.